thaddavis/crewai_and_agentops_script/video_script/intro.md

 CrewAI is one of the leaders in their space as is AgentOps...

-For reference, here's a list showing the leading open source multi-agent frameworks ordered by GitHub stars
+For reference, here's a list showing the leading open source multi-agent frameworks ordered by GitHub stars as of September 27th, 2024...

 1. LangChain/LangGraph - 92.7k/5.8k stars - 81 contributors - 41.9k in Discord - https://github.com/langchain-ai/langgraph
 2. MetaGPT - 43.7k stars - 97 contributors - 5.1k in Discord - https://github.com/geekan/MetaGPT